•

 The period from around 1929 to 1950 was a radical change and utter turmoil for the church.
 Very little historical information was recorded, and as much as only scattered bits of information are known.
 However, from what little information was communicated, we know that the following did transpire: The church moved to 14 different localities during this period.
 Around 1940, a significant split occurred in Trinity.
 Half of the members left and formed a new church because of a disagreement with the church policies.

-Seventeen different ministers served as pastors of Trinity during the period 1924-1950.
+Seventeen ministers served as pastors of Trinity from 1924 to 1950.

 In March 1950, Rev. J.H.
 Pratcher was called to Pastor at Trinity Baptist Church.
 The congregation was at a record low, with only seven active members, and services were held in various private homes.
 The church was almost financially destitute, unorganized, and on the verge of collapse.

 With the onslaught of winter and because of a larger pattern of growth, it became apparent that a permanent place of worship was essential.
-In the spring of 1995, the congregation decided to build a new church.
+In the spring of 1951, the congregation built a new church.
 Construction began with erecting a basement on the Maryland Avenue site, where worship occurred from 1952-1955.
 Not too long after the completion of the basement for the new church, the congregation suffered another adversity.
 The city rezoned the area; therefore, the church could not complete the building.

 In 1956, Rev. Pratcher, after securing a successful building fund, recommended that the site for a new church be pursued.
 The search was successful, and in September of the same year, the Jewish Temple of the Congregation of Havas Sholem at 309 Tenth Street was purchased.
 Membership at the time had reached 205.

-Despite this apparent triumph for the congregation, the membership in the church began to fall off, and the church finally lapsed into a period of recession.
+Despite this apparent triumph for the congregation, membership began to fall, and the church finally lapsed into a period of recession.
 From June to November 1958, the church continued without a pastor.

 In November 1958, Rev. Glen Raybon was called to pastor at Trinity Baptist Church.
 At the time of Pastor Raybon's installation, approximately 35 active members were left in the congregation.
 Undaunted by his situation, Pastor Raybon immediately contacted members who had fallen away from the church.
 His continued efforts proved fruitful.
 Many former members returned to the church during the next three years of his ministry.
 The membership surged to an all-time high of 257.

-The financial condition of Trinity also brightened during Rev. Raybon's pastorate.
-The final mortgage payment was paid in August of 1961.
-To spur the church's building fund, Pastor Glen Raybon instituted the pledge system, and later, the tithing program was started.
-An effective financial program was stabilized to success under his leadership.
+Trinity's financial condition also improved during Rev. Raybon's pastorate.
+The final mortgage payment was made in August 1961.
+To stimulate the church's building fund, Pastor Glen Raybon instituted the pledge system and, later, the tithing program.
+Under his leadership, an effective financial program was stabilized to success.

 The church progressed beyond the seating capacity at the 10th Street locale.
 Facing the overcrowded dilemma and still growing, the church set its sights on purchasing a new church.
 In the fall of 1964, The Trinity Baptist Church purchased the old St. James Methodist Church at 1366 South Avenue.
 The new church building offered many advantages for the expanding congregation, now numbering 320 members.